 Due to their unique status as living museums of plants from around the world, public gardens and arboreta can play a unique and pro-active role in assessing which non-native plants exhibit invasive tendencies.
 These institutions have the access and staff expertise to observe the reproduction and spread (or lack there-of) of plants that are not well known and may not be available in the horticultural trade, and can make recommendations about these plants' capacity to become invasive based on those observations.

 Over the last few years, MIPN staff and select Board members have been working to bring representatives of public gardens to come together and discuss how they can collaborative to address the issue of plants escaping from cultivation.
-We are currently continuing that work through a Public Gardens as Sentinels of Invasive Plants (PGSIP) working group, generously supported with funding from USDA-NIFA via the North Central Integrated Pest Management Center.
+We are continuing that work through a Public Gardens as Sentinels of Invasive Plants (PGSIP) working group, generously supported with funding from USDA-NIFA via the North Central Integrated Pest Management Center and the Richard King Mellon Foundation.
+Previous support has also been granted by the Stanley Smith Horticultural Trust.
 Institutions that participated in the launch of the PGSIP working group included: Holden Arboretum, Lady Bird Johnson Wildflower Center, Missouri Botanical Garden, Morton Arboretum, New York Botanical Garden, and Royal Botanical Gardens.
 They were later joined by the Chicago Botanic Garden.

 Plants on the Move attendees view an Amur Corktree (Phelloodendron amurense), a tree that escapes cultivation and is listed as invasive by certain Midwestern states.